aeneasoftroy/bat-gen-binpatch/README.md

 * execute "script.bat originalfile patchedfile"
 * input release name
 * script will validate the original file using MD5
+* script will backup the original file to originalfile.ext.bak
 * script will differentiate data
 * script will gather patch details
 * script will generate a new script for applying the patchdata including details of the patch